villez/vswiki/README.md

 ## Wiki Markup

-The default wiki markup is a blend of Mediawiki, Creole, Markdown, and some other markup languages, based on my own habits and tastes.
-It's possible that later on it'll become possible to switch the parser to another one, but not guaranteed.
+The default wiki markup is a blend of Mediawiki, Creole, Markdown, and some other markup languages, based on my own habits and preferences.
+Full-blown NIH syndrome in action.
+Obviously it'd be simpler and more "portable" to just use one of the existing specs and parsers as-is, but this is a personal hobby project, and figuring out how to specify and implement the markup part is one of the more interesting aspects.

+It's possible that later on switching the markup language/parser to another one becomes a feature, or just adopting an existing language, but that's not currently planned.
+The markup part of the application is already decently well isolated from the CRUD part of the wiki functionality, so this should not pose a major technical challenge, although some adapter type of stuff between different parser interfaces etc. would probably be necessary.
+Actually the biggest dependency at the moment is probably in the integration/feature tests, which assume certain HTML output based on certain markup input.

 The current markup spec is roughly as follows: